The Repressed Returns in the Trauma of Humanity -- Part Two: Humanity Traumatizing

 What is the right choice to make in a given situation?

-Well, in any and every conceivable situation, to make the choice to choose is always, without any exception, to make the right choice.
+Well, in any in any and every conceivable situation, to make the choice to choose is always, without any exception, to make the right choice.
 Only by making that choice do we set off along the path down which all free beings are called to walk.

 The Invaluable